-We translate 500 pages a day in more than 50 language combinations on a wide range of topics.
-Here are some examples of our work and clients.
+We translate 550 pages a day in more than 200 language combinations and topics.
+Here are some examples of our work and clients:

 The University of Tartu, one of the most reputable educational institutions in Europe, which has numerous divisions, institutes and departments, has been a good client of Luisa for two decades.
 By the end of 2020, we have completed translation orders 1100 times in different language combinations (mostly in Russian and English) and on many subjects, incl. studies, website texts, sworn translations, speeches, news, medical texts, information brochures, risk analyses, reports, contracts and much more.